BURRARD INLET

 RAIL LINE

 In 2018, CN Rail reactivated the long-dormant Burrard Inlet Rail Line that runs directly through Strathcona between the Port and the False Creek Yard.
-The increase in noise, particularly nighttime shunting, motivated a group of residents to file a formal complaint with the CTA which was eventually resolved through mediation.
+The increase in noise, particularly at night, motivated a group of residents to file a formal complaint with the CTA.
+Though a mediation agreement was reached, noise issues persist.

 To contact the SRA Train Working group, e-mail trains@strathcona-residents.org.